dotnet/docs/docs/core/extensions/configuration-providers.md

 - App secrets (Secret Manager) in the `Development` environment.
 - Environment variables.

-By default, configuration values set on the command-line override configuration values set with all the other configuration providers.
+By default, configuration values set on the command line override configuration values set with all the other configuration providers.

 ### Command-line arguments